CloudLabsAI-Azure/hack-in-a-day-challenges/lab-1/challenge-1.md

 In this challenge, you’ll create the **Azure AI Document Intelligence** resource — the foundation for the rest of your Intelligent Document Processing solution.

+## Accessing the Azure portal

+1. To access the Azure portal, click on the **Azure Portal** Microsoft edge shortcut that is created in the desktop.

+1. On the Sign in to Microsoft Azure tab, you will see a login screen.
+Enter the following email/username, and then click on Next.

+   - Email/Username: <inject key="AzureAdUserEmail"></inject>

+   - Password: <inject key="AzureAdUserPassword"></inject>

+1. If you see the pop-up Stay Signed in?, click No.

+1. If you see the pop-up You have free Azure Advisor recommendations!, close the window to continue with the challenge.

+1. If a Welcome to Microsoft Azure pop-up window appears, click Cancel to skip the tour.

 ## Challenge Objectives
 - Create a **Document Intelligence** resource in the Azure Portal.
 - Configure correct region, resource group, and pricing tier.